 Common Conditions That Can Be Treated by a Physical Therapist

 Though not every physical condition can be treated by a physical therapist, many types of injuries and illnesses that cause pain, movement limitations, physical impairment, or loss of functionality can be successfully treated.
 Physical therapy patients can be of nearly any age—from the very young to the elderly.
 Physical therapy patients may be professional athletes, students, pre-teens, but can be nearly anyone.
 Some physical therapists specialize in treating certain individuals such as professional athletes, the elderly, children, or others.
-Most clinics treat anyone who has the need for physical therapy in Pasco, WA, such as clinics like Northwest Injury Clinics.
+Most clinics treat anyone who has the need for physical therapy.
 A shortlist of the conditions that can be effectively treated by a physical therapist includes:

 Prior to Undergoing Physical Therapy Treatment